RatJuggler/my-production-docker-build/README.md

 be injected via secrets (see note on security).

 After all the images are built, everything is then tied together in this project with a number of docker-compose files to orchestrate the applications using stacks.
-This external facing sites are configured with the test ingress proxy by default which can be overridden for production environments.
+The external facing sites are configured with the test ingress proxy by default which can be overridden for production environments.
 You can see how the override file will be applied using:

     docker-compose -f external-sites.yml -f external-sites-production.yml config